MCBTay/XLMenuMod/README.md

 # XLMenuMod
-The mod allows you to use subfolders within your Maps and Gear directories for SkaterXL!
+The mod allows you to customize your menu and use subfolders within your Maps and Gear directories for SkaterXL!

 ## Features
 ### Maps